sizeofvoid/libopeninput/doc/user/palm-detection.rst

   typing.
 - Physical buttons work even while the touchpad is disabled.
 This includes :ref:`software-emulated buttons <t440_support>`.
+- libinput pairs touchpads and keyboards for the disable-while-typing feature.
+In the most common case, the internal touchpad is paired only with the internal keyboard.
+Typing on an external keyboard will thus not disable the touchpad.
+Some devices require a :ref:`quirk <device-quirks>` to be correctly paired.

 Disable-while-typing can be enabled and disabled by calling **libinput_device_config_dwt_set_enabled()**.